 The results show that climate is not capitalized in wages (as in France wages are often independent of location because of national labor regulations) and that capitalization is quite high in the value of housing, especially for owner-occupiers.
-So, housing is worth almost 6% more when the mean annual temperature increases by 1°C. At the median point, an extra day of excessive July heat lowers housing values by 4.3% (owners) or by 1% (tenants).
+So, housing is worth almost 6% more when the mean annual temperature increases by 1 °C. At the median point, an extra day of excessive July heat lowers housing values by 4.3% (owners) or by 1% (tenants).
 The effects on housing prices and rents of mean January temperatures and of the number of days of extreme cold in winter are insignificant.
 Rainfall affects housing prices or rents less than temperature.
-Moreover, consumption, production and international trade are together affected by climatic changes; macroeconomic models are required to extend this analysis in this way; this extension lies outside the scope of this paper.
+The estimated average effects vary according to the type of housing (single-detached houses or apartments in collective buildings).